ansible/ansible/rst/modules.rst

 * Values are ``started``, ``stopped``, or ``restarted``.
   Started/stopped are idempotent actions that will not run commands unless necessary.  ``restarted`` will always bounce the service.

+*enabled*:

+* (new in 0.4) Whether the service should start on boot.
+Either 'yes' or 'no'.
+  Uses chkconfig or updates-rc.d as appropriate.

 *name*: